Paolo9882/integrated-system-architecture-course/README.md

 ## LAB 2: Digital Arithmetic: floating-point multiplier with various significand multiplier architectures

 All the related files are in the directory **LAB2/**.
 In each folder there are README files explaining the content and the organization of the directory.

+## LAB 3: Design of a RISC-V-lite processor

+All the related files are in the directory **LAB3/**.
+In each folder there are README files explaining the content and the organization of the directory.